 Thanks to Lila for the drawing!

 This article was posted on Thursday, November 20th, 2008 at 3:27 pm and is filed under Books & Stories, Learning, Mama Lisa, Parenting, Reading, Reading, Teaching, Writing, Writing.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Ideas to Encourage Your Child to Read”